Moser-Trudinger and Beckner-Onofri's inequalities on the CR sphere: _t

 \pf Proof.
-This proposition follows in a more or less straightforward way from the standard spectral theory of forms and operators (e.g. see [Sh], Theorem 7.7).
-For $0<d<Q$ identity $(1.37)$ is immediate, and the form $\big(\A_d^{1/2}F,\A_d^{1/2}F\big)$ is equivalent to $\|F\|_{W^{d/2,2}}$.
-Since $W^{d/2,2}$ is compactly imbedded in $L^2$ we can find an o.n. basis of eigenfunctions of $A_d(W)$.
-Identity (1.38) follows easily from the intertwining property (1.17).
-Indeed, using (1.17) one checks that if $\lambda$ is an eigenvalue of $\A_d(W_\tau)$ with eigenfunction $\phi$ then $\lambda$ is also an eigenvalue of $\A_d(W)$, with eigenfunction $\phi\circ\tau^{-1}$.
-The proof of the case $d=Q$ is similar, except that the background Hilbert spaces are now $\P$ or $\P^\perp$, and that (1.40), (1.41) follow from (1.29) and (1.17) respectively.\endpf
+This proposition follows in a more or less straightforward way from the standard spectral theory of forms and operators on Hilbert spaces (e.g. see [Sh, Thm.
+7.7]).
+For $0<d<Q$ identity (1.37) is obvious, and $\big(\A_d(W)^{1/2}F,\A_d(W)^{1/2}F\big)_W\ge c\|F\|_{W^{d/2,2}}$, some $c>0$, and we can find an o.n. basis of eigenfunctions of $\A_d(W)$ for $L^2$.
+Clearly, since $\A_Q$ is real, such eigenfunctions can be chosen to be real-valued.
+Identity (1.38) follows from the intertwining property (1.17), and implies that if $\lambda$ is an eigenvalue of $\A_d(W_\tau)$ with eigenfunction $\psi$, then $\lambda$ is also an eigenvalue of $\A_d(W)$, with eigenfunction $\psi\circ\tau^{-1}$, which is (1.39).
+The proof for the case $d=Q$ is similar, by considering the positive operators $I+\A_Q(W)$ and $I+\A_Q'(W)$.
+Identity (1.42) follows from

-The operators $\A_d(W)$ and $\A_Q'(W)$ are natural generalizations of the corresponding operators $\A_d,\A_Q'$, under conformal change of contact form via $W$.
-Indeed, from (1.17), (1.24), (1.29)